-Art of the City: The Galleries
+Art of the City: 10 Galleries to Know

-Here are ten to know, from the Westside to the Eastside
+From the Westside to the Eastside

 A stone’s throw from the Venice boardwalk, L.A.
 Louver is the last outpost of what was once a thriving bohemian arts district.
 Low-rent no more, the gallery ascended to the big time representing the likes of expat David Hockney, R.B.
 Kitaj, Ed Kienholz, and Ken Price while championing the underrated like Charles Garabedian (eightysomething and at the peak of his powers), Don Suggs, and Tom Wudl.
 Newer talents such as Rebecca Campbell and Ben Jackel keep the stable fresh, as do the gallery’s Rogue Wave exhibits—mini biennials featuring mostly unknown locals. » 45 N. Venice Blvd., Venice, 310-822-4955.